TERREMEMBER/znbase/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-primitive-values.md

 - The double quote has been escaped with a single backslash and this has been then surrounded with double quotes.
 This is because it _does_ have syntactic significance, as the (one and only) quoting mechanism, within the curly braces of an array literal.
 - The backslash has also been escaped with another single backslash and this has been then surrounded with double quotes.
 This is because it _does_ have syntactic significance, as the escape character, within the curly braces of an array literal.

 There's another rule that the present example does not show.
 Though not every comma-separated value was surrounded by double quotes, it's _never harmful_ to do this.
-You can confirm this with your own test, Yugabyte recommends that, for consistency, you always surround every `text` value within the curly braces for a `text[]` array literal with double quotes.
+You can confirm this with your own test, ZNbase recommends that, for consistency, you always surround every `text` value within the curly braces for a `text[]` array literal with double quotes.

 To use the text of the literal that was produced above to recreate the value, you must enquote it and typecast it.
 Do this, as you did for the `int[]` example above, with the `\set` metacommand.
 But you must use dollar quotes because the literal itself has an interior single quote.